|

 The following modules are required for this installation:

-One MRX2 controller with six sensors, and
+One MRX3 controller with six sensors, and

-Two MRD1 single detectors
+Two MRD1-NV single detectors

 |